vsoch/vsoch.github.io/_posts/2019/2019-09-13-discourse-rankings.md

 When participation is a bit dry, it usually comes down to incentive.
 Incentive can be driven by prizes and fun, but it's hugely driven by a sense of community.
 If you feel like part of a community, you will want to participate, because it's important to you.
 It's as simple as that.
-I hope you enjoyed this post!
+We haven't yet created this sense of community on our site, but I suspect it's something we will be working on in the near future.
+And on that note, I hope that you enjoyed this post!
 I had a really fun time today learning some ruby, and writing this up.
+I realize that ruby plugs really well into web interfaces, so I might next try generating the plot directly from it.